Personalized Party Essentials Gurus Throw Chic Round Top Dinner to Launch Their New Party Packs

+The design duo of Camille Moughon and Emily Trevino is behind The Essential Market.

+The design duo of Camille Moughon and Emily Trevino is behind The Essential Market.

 Like the blooming Texas wildflowers, spring in Round Top has been bursting with colorful happenings.
 As a lively salute to this seasons’s festivities, creative design duo Camille Moughon and Emily Trevino, co-founders of custom party accoutrements company The Essential Market, hosted an open-air dinner celebrating springtime in Round Top.
-In a breathtaking field of wildflowers, a community of creatives and style mavens gathered to celebrate the launch of the brand’s new Party Packs, collections of custom designed soirée necessities including invitation templates, cup and napkin designs and more.
+In a breathtaking field of wildflowers, a community of creatives and style mavens gathered to celebrate the launch of the brand’s new Party Packs.
+These packs are collections of custom designed soirée necessities including invitation templates, cup and napkin designs, and more.

 Just as an afternoon rain storm passed through, guests were greeted with signature cocktails, fresh h’ors dourves and a family-style Mediterranean meal cooked over an open fire.